imathis/octopress/source/_posts/2012-08-09-making-nokogiri-install-again-on-mountain-lion.markdown

 I am not sure if everyone experienced the same thing, but that was the case for me.

-One of the problems I encountered was that I could not install Nokogiri anymore on my machine, bundler would not install it and complain about dependencies not being installed (specifically livxml)
+One of the problems I encountered was that I could not install Nokogiri anymore on my machine, bundler would not install it and complain about dependencies not being installed (specifically `libxml`)

 To fix it, you need to reinstall Ruby using RVM with livxml properly linked.